heistp/irtt/README.md

 If you're not familiar with the `go` tool, the build.sh script may be used as an example of how to cross-compile to different platforms or minimize the binary size.
 For example, `build.sh min linux-amd64` would compile a minimized binary for Linux on AMD64.
-See build.sh for more info.
+See build.sh for more info and a "source-documented" list of platforms that the script supports.

+For more on cross-compilation, see [this page](http://golang.org/doc/install/source#environment) for a full list of valid GOOS GOARCH combinations.

 ### Quick Start